 The problem with any wireless signal is obstructions such as walls and other wireless signals.

-For example, the unit above is rated to sends a wireless HDMI signal 492 feet with a clear-line-of-sight.
+For example, the unit above is rated to send a wireless HDMI signal 656 feet with a clear line of sight.

-If a wall is in the way it drops to 32-65 feet.
+If a wall is in the way, the signal will start to drop drastically.

 Extending an HDMI signal can be done with several options available.

 Every situation and setup will be different and with any device bought needing to match the scenario.

 If you only need to go 50 feet or less, a quality HDMI cable should get the job done.

 For runs up to 100 feet, small boosters will likely work well.